 This is finger food that disappears almost as quickly as it is made.
 While all the flavors here are familiar, the combination is unexpected and makes for an addictive snack.
+Serve at your next dinner party, alongside our easy Moscow Mule recipe.

 What to buy: We used Ka-Me brand rice crackers and chile oil here, which can be found in the Asian section of most supermarkets.
 If you can’t find rice crackers, use any neutral-flavored cracker, such as water biscuits.